John Banner: Hogan's Heroes

 The comedy series Hogan's Heroes, in which Banner played Sergeant Hans Schultz, the role for which he is most often remembered, debuted on the CBS Television Network in 1965.
-According to Banner, before he met and married his French wife Christine, he weighed 178 lb; he claimed her good cooking was responsible for his weight gain to 260 lb, which helped him land the part.
-The character of Schultz is a bumbling, but ultimately lovable German guard at a World War II prisoner-of-war camp.
+According to Banner, before he met and married his French wife Christine Gemenne on June 19, 1965, he weighed 178 lb; he claimed her good cooking was responsible for his weight gain to 260 lb, which helped him land the part.
+The character of Schultz is a bumbling, but ultimately lovable, German guard at a World War II prisoner-of-war camp.
 The camp is used by the prisoners as a secret staging area for sabotage and intelligence gathering.
 To obtain nuggets of information from the commandant's office, the prisoners often bribe Schultz with food and candy.
 Schultz's main goal is to avoid any trouble with his superiors, which often leads him to ignore the clandestine activities of the prisoners.
 (On those occasions, he often used his catchphrase "I hear nothing, I see nothing, I know nothing!"
 As the series went on, this became simply "I know nothing.
-Nothing!).
+Nothing!")
 The genesis of the line could be from Banner’s appearance on the TV crime drama The Untouchables, in the episode "The Takeover" (1961), when confronted by a gangster, he nervously responds with his future classic line.
 Another signature phrase used was "Jolly joker!", when one of the POWs would make a joke at his expense.
-Schultz's gentle nature is exemplified by his occupation before the war: he is a toymaker.
+Schultz's gentle nature is exemplified by his occupation before the war: he was owner of Germany's largest toy company.

 Banner was loved not only by the viewers, but also by the cast, as recalled by cast members during the Hogan's Heroes DVD commentary.
 The Jewish Banner defended his character, telling TV Guide in 1967, "Schultz is not a Nazi.
 I see Schultz as the representative of some kind of goodness in any generation."
 Banner appeared in every episode of the series, which ran for six years.

 In 1968, during the series' run, Banner co-starred with fellow Hogan's Heroes actors Werner Klemperer, Leon Askin, and Bob Crane in the Cold War comedy The Wicked Dreams of Paula Schultz, starring Elke Sommer in the title role.